-But, before I start, let me explain you that planning is the key to successful relocation.
+But, before I start, let me explain to you that planning is the key to a successful relocation.
 No matter how big or small is your move, a good moving plan or a moving checklist will change your relocation to an adventure.

 How to pack heavy goods?

 Before everything, find the best packing material for your goods.
-Cardboard are widely used for relocation but they might not always keep your goods safe.
+Cardboard is widely used for relocation but they might not always keep your goods safe.
 Bubble wraps are a bit expensive, but they are probably the best for cushioning.
 I also suggest you to consider using packing peanuts.